 But Valve has form here.
 The company successfully brought its Steam library to handheld gaming with the Steam Deck, proving it can optimize PC experiences for ARM-based portable hardware.
 The Steam Frame project appears to be applying similar engineering expertise to VR.

 The broader implications extend far beyond one game.
 If Valve cracks the code on running premium VR experiences standalone, it could accelerate VR adoption by removing the PC barrier entirely.
-Current standalone VR leaders like with the Quest series have focused on mobile-first experiences, leaving a gap for console-quality VR gaming.
+Current standalone VR leaders like Meta with the Quest series have focused on mobile-first experiences, leaving a gap for console-quality VR gaming.